Together we are creating a vibrant future for Irish heritage.

 Contact the Irish Heritage Trust Philanthropy Department

-If you would like to talk to us about philanthropy, finance or governance at the Irish Heritage Trust, please contact us below:
+If you would like to talk to us about philanthropy, finance or governance at the Irish Heritage Trust, contact our team.

 Philanthropy